 - a landing site for Pan Am Clippers enroute across the Pacific Ocean in the late 1930s

-- the focus of a 1942 battle that changed the tide of war in the Pacific
+- the headquarters of a 1942 battle that changed the tide of war in the Pacific

 - from July 1942 to the end of hostilities, Midway served as a submarine base that aided in bringing the war to a close